 Four String Brewing Farmhouse Rye

 Four String Brewing is known for their Solo Series: two solo batches of a special beer brewed a month that once consumed, joins the ranks of the ephemeral.
 This summer, the Farmhouse Rye is a special one-off that’s a twist on the classic.
 American hops meet rye malt to create a refreshing and spritely beer that tastes like bottled sunshine.
 The Farmhouse Rye is also a potentially dangerous brew that’s 6.8% ABV, but drinks like it’s 5% ABV.
 Wonderfully peppery notes are perfectly matched with sweet zestiness in this small-batch, which makes this beer ideal for summer concerts, road trips, and family reunions.
 It’s available only at Four String’s Taproom, located at 985 West Sixth Avenue, and for an extra special bonus, try stopping in for the Farmhouse Rye as an Infusion Keg.
-Dan Krause, owner of Four Strings, and his team add fresh ingredients to an empty barrel and then fill with beer till infused and ready to drink.
+Dan Cochran, owner of Four Strings, and his team add fresh ingredients to an empty barrel and then fill with beer till infused and ready to drink.
 The Farmhouse Rye with Peaches is even more triumphant than the original, as the peaches add a hint of tartness and sophistication to the beer that’s downright winning.